Verizon vs. Comcast Business Internet: What’s the Best ISP for Small Business?

 When it comes to the more widely available business internet connections, the comparison is trickier.
 Verizon’s DSL plans use copper phone lines to provide internet.
 Comcast commonly uses cable technology—the same technology that delivers cable TV—for consistently faster speeds than DSL allows for.

 Yet some things are clear: First, Verizon’s DSL plans are—on average—cheap, but slow.
-Verizon’s most affordable plan is $39.99.
-Still, that gets you speeds of only 1 Mbps download and 384 Kbps (only about one-third of 1 Mbps) upload.
-We wouldn’t recommend an internet plan that slow to our worst enemies.
+Verizon’s most affordable plan is $47.99.
+Still, that gets you speeds of only 3 Mbps download and 768 Kbps upload.

 Second, Comcast’s cable plans tend to be pricier than Verizon’s DSL plans, but they offer excellently fast download speeds.
 With download speeds ranging from 25 to 1,000 Mbps—alongside acceptably fast upload speeds—they’re worth considering for most businesses.